F5CodeGuru/asm241consolidated/module3/lab1/lab1.rst

 .. image:: images/irule.png

 *This is not a real world scenario.
-Attacks would typically come from a wide range of IP addresses* *In this demo environment, we don ́t have dozens of good and bad source IPs available for clients and attackers.*
+Attacks would typically come from a wide range of IP addresses* *In this demo environment, we do not have dozens of good and bad source IPs available for clients and attackers.*
 *We simulate them by adding an iRule to the VS, which adds a randomized X-Forwarded-For header to each request*

 4. Go back to the Properties tab and notice that the http profile is also customized.
 It is configured to accept XFF for the iRule to function correctly.